 This original study suggests thyroidectomy for low-risk cancers measuring >1.5 cm rather >1.0 cm as currently recommended by ATA; to avoid unnecessary surgeries, cost and complications.

 In stead, authors propose “active surveillance” in carcinomas <1.5 cm.
-About 700 thyroid cancer patients were analyzed over a 10 year period.
+About 700 thyroid cancer patients were observed and analyzed over a 10 year period.

 The aim of this study is to determine the proportion of PTC that would meet criteria for active surveillance and the surgeries and complications that could have been avoided.